melumilic/melumilic/README.md

 ### Hi there 👋
+- I'm Jack and I am interested in app development with Flask and Angular

 ### About Me
 - I'm a UCLA student majoring in Business Economics and minoring in Accounting.